-Tone on tone clothing is a popular choice because a singular color palette helps to elongate the body and draws the eye up and down.
-This technique is especially effective when wearing a colorful or detailed layer over a monochromatic base.
+Tone on tone clothing is a popular choice because a singular colour palette helps to elongate the body and draws the eye up and down.
+This technique is especially effective when wearing a colourful or detailed layer over a monochromatic base.
 I utilized this technique in one of my outfits from Essential 6 Piece Starter Capsule Wardrobe.

 So, we know why this style technique works…it makes us look thinner; enough said, but fashion should serve a higher function than mere camouflage.

-1. Focus on one color grouping, rather than an exact color match on all pieces.
+1. Focus on one colour grouping, rather than an exact colour match on all pieces.
 I started with the patterned pants and then built from there.